Jackson, California

-Jackson (formerly, Botilleas, Botilleas Spring, Bottileas, Bottle Spring, and Botellas) is a city in and the county seat of Amador County, California.
+Jackson (formerly Botilleas, Botilleas Spring, Bottileas, Bottle Spring, and Botellas) is a city in and the county seat of Amador County, California, United States.
 Its population was 5,019 at the 2020 census, up from 4,651 at the 2010 census.
 The city is accessible by both State Route 49 and State Route 88.

 Geography and geology

-According to the United States Census Bureau, the city has a total area of 3.6 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 3.6 sqmi, all land.
 Jackson Creek traverses the city.
 Alluvial soils such as Pardee cobbly loam is found throughout the Jackson area.

 Climate

 According to the Köppen climate classification, Jackson has a hot-summer Mediterranean climate (abbreviated Csa).